Yun Suk-young: International career

 Yun played at Under 17 and Under 20 before appearing for the South Korea senior team on 16 October 2009 against Iran in a World Cup qualifier.

 He also appeared in the 2012 Summer Olympics at Under 23 level, winning a bronze medal.

 In the 2014 FIFA World Cup, Yun appeared in all three of South Korea's games during the group stage.
 The team finished last in their group with one point.

+Personal life

+Despite the similarities in name, Yun is not related to incumbent President of South Korea Yoon Suk-yeol.

-Club career statistics
+Career statistics

 Club

 1Includes EFL Championship play-offs and AFC Champions League and K League Promotion-Relegation Playoffs.